Peijie Hu, Class of 2019

 Office Phone: Pending

-B.S. – Virginia Commonwealth University (VCU)
+B.S. – Virginia Commonwealth University (United States)

 Biography – Selena grew up in Oregon, and after a short time in the military, she got her B.S. in Chemistry from Virginia Commonwealth University.
 Her undergraduate research experience focused on MOF synthesis for use as a cathode material in Li-S batteries under the direction of Dr. Hani El-Kaderi.
 Her current research focuses on the utilization of a Nb-based catalyst for valorization of hydrocarbon substrates.
 Outside the world of chemistry, Selena loves to read and spend time with her dogs.